yyiilluu/DeepCluster/docs/index.md

 To submit a training job, the easitest way is building from the sample git template repository. ddlcli assumes you are running the commnad at the root of a git repository.

-The template repo looks like the following
+You could clone the template repository [here](https://github.com/githublu/DDLTemplate) It looks like the following
 ```
 /DDLTemplate
     /main.py